Log in

 Focusing on paying off your highest interest rate debt first.

-I'm a fan of starting with the debt snowball first.
+I'm a fan of starting with the debt snowball.

 Paying off a few smaller debts to get some wins.